Triscuit2311/AuthentyME-Bot/README.md

 ```
 $ node index.js
 ```
-* On windows you can run Launch.ps1
+* On windows you can run Launch.ps1 or use the VS project to launch index.js with node tools.

 ## Discord Commands